Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteering or internships
+- Give examples of any experience you’ve gained through volunteer work or through internships

-- Note any achievements or responsibilities you fulfilled in these positions.
+- Remark any achievements or responsibilities you fulfilled in these roles

 References: